 We heard that, “Monetary incentives for employee innovation don’t work.”
 More significant motivators include involvement, recognition for contributions and giving staff who show true commitment to innovation a seat at the table when enterprise innovation plans are being made.
 Clearly, people want to be a part of something bigger and like the prestige that comes from being seen at the table.

 Global organizations are recognizing that their business models and ways of thinking aren’t working anymore.
 Using Business Model Canvas is recognized to help.
-A leader in one Canadian government organization who was attending the meeting shared a fantastic story about how they are using Business Model Canvas to rethink their business and challenge assumptions about competition.
+A leader in one Canadian government organization shared a fantastic story about how they are using Business Model Canvas to rethink their business and challenge assumptions about competition.
 Even government organizations need to show relevance and drive value.
 In today’s socially connected, citizen-focused delivery of government services, if you can’t drive value, why are you here?

-In telling his story about a challenging organizational situation that required deep and global change within his organization, one leader dared to ask:
+One leader told a story of a challenging organizational situation that required enterprise-wide change within his organization, and dared to ask:

 As leaders, what is our responsibility to innovation?

-And he so poignantly said, whether things look good or bad on an innovation journey, as leaders we need to:
+Poignantly he suggested, whether things look good or bad on an innovation journey, as leaders we need to:

 about the situation and where you are."